The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 9. Adopt a CAPTCHA Solving Service

 CAPTCHAs are one of the most widely used tools by anti-bot protection systems.
-In detail, CAPTCHAS are challenges that are easy to solve for a human being, but not for a machine.
-If a user can't find a solution to the CAPTCHAs, the anti-bot system labels it as a bot.
+In detail, these challenges are easy to solve for a human being but not for a machine.
+If a user can't find a solution, the anti-bot system labels it as a bot.

-Popular CDN (Content Delivery Network) services come with built-in antibot systems involving CAPTCHAS.
-One of the best web scraping practices to bypass CAPTCHAs is to adopt a CAPTCHA solving service.
+Popular CDN (Content Delivery Network) services have built-in anti-bot systems involving CAPTCHAS.
+Adopting a CAPTCHA-solving service is one of the best web scraping practices.

-These farm companies offer automated services to get a pool of human workers to solve CAPTCHAs.
-Yet, the fastest and cheapest option to avoid CAPTCHAS is to use advanced web scraping APIs that can avoid blocking screens.
+These farm companies offer automated services to get a pool of human workers to solve the tests.
+Yet, the fastest and cheapest way to avoid them is to use advanced web scraping APIs.

 Learn more on how you can automate CAPTCHA solving.

-Before starting to scrape data from a website, you need to be sure that what you want to do is legal.
+Before scraping data from a website, you need to be sure that what you want to do is legal.
 In other words, you must take responsibility for the scraped data.
-This is why you should take a look at the Terms of Service of the target website.
+That is why you should take a look at the Terms of Service of the target website.
 Here, you can learn what you can do with the scraped data.

-In most cases, you don't have the right to republish the scraped data somewhere else for copyright reasons.
-Violating copyright can lead to legal problems for your company, and you want to avoid that.
+In most cases, you don't have the right to republish the scraped data elsewhere for copyright reasons.
+Violating copyright can lead to legal problems for your company, which you want to avoid.

-In general, you must perform web scraping in a responsible way.
+In general, you must responsibly perform web scraping.
 For example, you should avoid scraping sensitive data.
 As you can imagine, this is one of the most respectful best practices in scraping data from the web.

 What Are the Best Scraping Tools?

-The seen web scraping best practices are useful but, to make web scraping easier, you need the right web scraping tool.
-Let's take a look at some top web scraping tools:
+The seen web scraping practices are helpful, but, to make the process easier, you need the right tool.
+Let's take a look at some top options:

-2. Oxylabs Oxylabs is one of the most popular proxy services available.
+Oxylabs is one of the most popular proxy services available.
 Proxy servers are the basis of anonymity and allow you to protect your IP.
 Oxylabs is a market-leading proxy and web scraping solution service.
-It offers both premium that enterprise-level proxies.
+It offers both premium and enterprise-level proxies.

-5. Scrapy Scrapy is an open-source and collaborative framework to extract data from the Web.
+Scrapy is an open-source and collaborative framework to extract data from the web.
 Specifically, Scrapy is a Python framework that provides web scraping API to extract data from online pages via XPath selectors.
 Scrapy is also a general-purpose web crawler.

 Conclusion

-Web scraping is a complex science, and you need some rules to follow if you want to build a reliable application.
-There are several best practices for web scraping, and here you had a look at the most important ones.
+Web scraping is a complex science; you need some rules to follow to build a reliable application.
+There are several best practices, and here you looked at the most important ones.

 In detail, you learned:

-• What web scraping is and what it's useful for.
+• What web scraping is and its benefits.

 • What tools you should adopt to perform web scraping.

-• What the 10 most useful web scraping best practices are.
+• What the ten best web scraping practices are.

-• What the 5 most important web scraping tools are.
+• What the five most important web scraping tools are.

-You can spend time and money to implement everything you need to follow all these best web scraping practices.
-Otherwise, sign up for free on ZenRows and get access to several features based on the mentioned web scraping best practices.
+If you want to save some time and effort, sign up for free on ZenRows and get access to several features based on the mentioned best web scraping practices.

 Did you find the content helpful?
 Spread the word and share it on Twitter, or LinkedIn.